-If resolved by Council, a Planning Proposal will be prepared and lodged to the NSW Department of Planning and Environment (DPE) for Gateway Determination.
+If resolved by Council, a Planning Proposal will be prepared and lodged to the NSW Department of Planning, Housing and Infrastructure (DPHI) for Gateway Determination.
 The Planning Proposal will consider the intent of the proposed changes, identified in the Master Plan, and provide justification for these changes.

-The NSW Department of Planning and Environment will then review and assess the Planning Proposal, alongside the Master Plan.
-If DPE decided that the proposal can progress to the next stage, a Gateway Determination will be issued.
+The NSW Department of Planning, Housing and Infrastructure will then review and assess the Planning Proposal, alongside the Master Plan.
+If DPHI decided that the proposal can progress to the next stage, a Gateway Determination will be issued.

-Once a Gateway Determination is issued, the Planning Proposal will be formally exhibited for community feedback.
-Once this exhibition period concludes, the submissions will be reviewed and considered by Council.
+Once a Gateway Determination is issued, the Planning Proposal will be formally exhibited for another round of community feedback.
+Once this exhibition period concludes, the submissions will again be reviewed and considered by Council.

-Depending on Council's decision, the Planning Proposal will either not progress or progress to DPE for finalisation.
+Depending on Council's decision, the Planning Proposal will either not progress or progress to DPHI for finalisation.
 Finalisation includes gazettal of the supported amendments to the Cumberland Local Environmental Plan 2021 as identified in the Planning Proposal.